-I work from an integrative perspective, which means that I draw from several theories of psychotherapy to tailor our work to your needs and goals.
-The theories I draw most from include Person Centred therapy, Attachment Theory, Compassion - Focused Therapy, Choice Theory, Cognitive Behavioural Therapy, Somatic Therapy and Poly-Vagal Theory.
+I work from an integrative perspective, which means that I draw from several theories of psychotherapy.
+The theories I draw most from include Person Centred therapy, Attachment Theory, Existential therapy, Compassion - Focused Therapy, Choice Theory, Cognitive Behavioural Therapy, Somatic Therapy and Poly-Vagal Theory.
 All of my work is trauma informed, as I have extensive training in trauma processing, particularly sexual trauma.

 Issues I have worked with include: